-Author contributions for lab work are shown on Fig. 1.
+Author contributions for lab work are shown on Fig. S1.
 CD and PW wrote the paper.
-CD, PW, AR, BR, and AB prepared tephra, picked olivine, found FIs, catalogued them, mounted them, and conducted Raman analyses.
-CD and PW performed all spectral fitting, data processing, and figure making, with schematic illustrations shown in Fig. 1 from AB.
+CD, PW, AR, BR, and AB prepared tephra, picked olivine, found fluid-inclusions, catalogued them, mounted them, and conducted Raman analyses.
+CD and PW performed all spectral fitting, data processing, and figure making, with schematic cartoons shown in Fig. S1 from AB.
 JG developed the Mg/Fe calibration for the EDS detector and MG performed EDS analyses with help from JG.
-KJL, DTD, NID and KMM collected samples, processed them in Hilo, and provided eruption context.
-KJL and DD prepared the glass mount and did the EMPA analyses.
+KJL, DTD, NID and KMM collected samples, processed them in Hilo, provided eruption context and edited the manuscript.
+KJL and DD prepared the glass mount and did the EMPA glass analyses.

-Acknowledgements

-PW and CD acknowledge support from NSF EAR 2217371 and the Berkeley Rose Hills Innovator Program.
-Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+5.2.
+Funding

+National Science Foundation grant EAR 2217371 (PW)

+Berkeley Rose Hills Innovator Program (PW)

+5.3.
+Competing interests

+Authors declare that they have no competing interests.

-Data availability
+6. Data availability

 All data are made available in the Supplementary Information associated with the publication.
-We include detailed materials and methods (S1 Appendix), complete processed Dataset (S2 Dataset), a compilation of microphotographs of the FI and crystals (S3 FI Image Compilation) and a record of emails and tracking receipts related to the samples, data sharing and manuscript submission (S4 Email and tracking record).
-All raw data and Jupyter notebooks are also stored on Github (https://github.com/cljdevitre/2023_Kilauea-rapid-response-simulation).
+We include detailed materials and methods (S1 Appendix), complete processed fluid-inclusion dataset (S2 Dataset), the global melt-inclusions dataset (S3 Dataset), a compilation of microphotographs of the fluid-inclusions and crystals that were used for navigation only during the simulation (S3 FI Image Compilation) and a record of emails reporting results to HVO and tracking receipts related to sample shipment (S4 Email and tracking record).
+All raw data and Jupyter notebooks are also stored on Github at the following link: https://github.com/cljdevitre/2023_Kilauea-rapid-response-simulation.
 The Github repository will be archived on Zenodo upon acceptance.

-References
+7. References